 Firefighters extinguish New London house fire

 Jan.
-5—NEW LONDON — Firefighters on Friday night battled a house fire on Connecticut Avenue that heavily damaged the 100-year-old structure and left the owner displaced.
+6—NEW LONDON — Firefighters on Friday night battled a house fire on Connecticut Avenue that heavily damaged the 100-year-old structure and left the owner displaced.

 Michele Kilpatrick, co-owner of the home she's lived in 22 years, said she was the residence's only occupant when the fire broke out at approximately 7:30 p.m.
 She said her cat was still missing.